-The current Senior Coordination team is made up of five members.
-The team is responsible for the development of student programs, monitoring student progress, student welfare and links to the VCAA, VQA and other providers and industry.
+The Senior School Team is responsible for the development of student programs, monitoring student progress, student welfare and links to the VCAA, VQA and other providers and industry.
 All members of the team are available to assist and should you need any information or advice, please ask.